Capability precedes understanding

 I haven't felt that perturbed in a long time.
 Until now.
 Spoiler: yes this is another post about AI, but stick with me here!
 I promise it's more profound than "this is what almost burning my friend's house down taught me about B2B SaaS."

 LLMs and AI tools now allow individuals to manipulate the digital world at a pace deemed impossible just a few years back.
-People with no technical background can vibe code an app overnight.
+People with no technical background can vibe code a functional webapp overnight.
 Script kiddies who don't know how Git works can deploy OpenClaw agents with access to their credit cards.
 And echoing my blogpost from three months ago: today's AI is the least capable it will ever be.

 The temptation to move fast and break things

-With AI at your fingertips, it's tempting to throw caution to the wind.
+Armed with this newfound power, it's tempting to throw caution to the wind and "just ship".
 After all, if you don't get there first someone else will.
 Market forces are powerful and we all want to win in the game of capitalism.

 To be clear, I'm not taking some grand moral stand here.
-There may be some tasteful way to build it after all.
+There may be some tasteful way to ship it after all.

 Responsibility over capability